mysql-net/MySqlConnector/docs/content/troubleshooting/failed-add-reference-comerr.md

 ---
 date: 2023-01-28
 title: Failed to Add comerr
+description: How to fix the error "Failed to add reference to 'comerr64'" when installing MySql.Data using NuGet.
 customtitle: "Fix: Failed to add reference to 'comerr64' when installing MySql.Data"
 weight: 50
 menu: